Telmooo/jpass/docs/dataflow_testing.md

 |    i    |   5    |   10    |  (7,F)  |   <10,7,11>   |
 |    i    |   6    |   10    |  (7,T)  |   <10,7,8>    |

+In path with `id=4` we opted to represent based on how it works in practice (Java) opposed to following literature, therefore, variable `i` is used before being defined.

 - **all-defs**
   - The paths with `id=2` and `id=4` are enough to satisfy this testing criteria, with other paths being redundant
 - **all-c-uses**